code4libtoronto/2016-07-28-librarycarpentrylessons/xpath-xquery/lesson.md

 **sibling** - nodes with same parent (same level as current node)

-XPath uses path expressions to select nodes in an XML document.
-The node is selected by following a path or steps.
 XPath uses the slash to denote traversal of the structure of your document in a path, in the same way as URLs or unix directories.

 ## Abbreviated Syntax